eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 Let me lead with a declaration of interest:

-- I have been working at [Netlify](https://www.netlify.com/) for over four years
+- I work at [Netlify](https://www.netlify.com/) and have done so for over four years
 - Netlify is a frontend cloud platform that supports Next.js and other web frameworks as part of its product offering
 - Netlify and Vercel are direct competitors